Chart Color Schemes

 Campsie - North's population is slightly younger than the national pattern

-The median age in Campsie - North is 38 years, closely matching Greater Sydney's average of 37 years and Australia's median of 38 years.
-Compared to Greater Sydney, Campsie - North has a higher proportion of residents aged 25-34 (19.8%) but fewer residents aged 5-14 (6.9%).
-This 25-34 concentration is significantly above the national average of 14.5%.
-Between the 2021 Census and now, the percentage of the population aged 25 to 34 has increased from 18.8% to 19.8%, while the proportion of those aged 45 to 54 has decreased from 14.3% to 12.9%.
-By 2041, Campsie - North's age composition is projected to change significantly.
-The number of residents aged 75-84 is expected to grow by 102%, reaching 1,126 from 557.
-This growth will be driven primarily by an aging population, with those aged 65 and above accounting for 71% of the projected population increase.
-Conversely, declines are projected for the 0-4 and 5-14 age groups.
+The median age in Campsie - North is close to Greater Sydney's average at 37 years old, and it is equivalent to Australia's median age of 38 years old.
+Compared to Greater Sydney, Campsie - North has a higher proportion of residents aged 25-34 (19.8%), but fewer residents aged 5-14 (6.9%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to the 2021 Census, the proportion of residents aged 25 to 34 has increased from 18.8% to 19.8%, while the proportion of those aged 45 to 54 has decreased from 14.3% to 12.9%.
+By the year 2041, Campsie - North is expected to experience significant shifts in its age composition.
+The number of residents aged 75 to 84 is projected to grow by 102%, reaching 1,126 from 557.
+This growth will be led by the aging population dynamic, with those aged 65 and above comprising 71% of the projected population growth.
+Conversely, population declines are projected for the age groups 0 to 4 and 5 to 14.